tahsharaboochee/Techtonica-Assignments/animal-sightings/README.md

 record creation timestamp

 # Individuals
-Scientists track some individual animals of endangered species, so we store data about each individual as well
+Scientists track some individual animals of endangered species, so we display data about each individual as well

 Each animal has a unique ID
 Nickname (e.g. "Prickly Petunia")